 - There are no rules regarding when the money can be accessed for use.

-- There is no tax shelter on the assets in the account.
-All interest, dividends, and capital gains that are created in the account are currently taxable.
+- The assets in the account are not sheltered from current income tax.
+All interest, dividends, and capital gains generated in the account are taxed currently.

 - Unless the account is protected in a spendthrift trust, it may be subject to creditors’ claims.